Polymer/old-docs-site/app/2.0/docs/devguide/cross-scope-styling.md

 When you create your own custom elements, you can use custom properties to build an interface for the users of your element so they can style it.

-### Using a custom properties API to style an element
+### Use a custom properties API to style an element

 To use the interface of custom properties provided by an element author, look at the element's API documentation.